11 Things You Didn't Know You Could Ask For From A Hotel

 10. Phone chargers

-A lot of folks forget their chargers upon checking out.
+A lot of folks forget their chargers in their hotel rooms upon checking out.
 While that's short-term bad news for the forgetter, that means there's a good chance the front desk has one that other people who have forgotten their chargers can borrow.
 Considering how many chargers get left behind at hotels on a daily basis, the chances are high that the front desk at any given hotel might have a charger that you can use.

 Should you really run out of luck and the hotel doesn't have a charger for you to borrow or obvious USB plugs to connect to, there is one more possible solution before you run out to buy a charger.
 Try the USB plug in your room's television set.
 That's the advice of J.D.
 Biersdorfer to Small Business. "...travelers who remembered their phone's USB cables but forgot their wall charger cubes have been tapping power from functioning television USB ports for years," Biersdorfer told the outlet.